 American Express Blue Business Cash™ Card

-Earning 2% cash back every time you swipe and 0% introductory APR for 12 months
+Earning 2% cash back every time you swipe and 0% introductory annual percentage rate (APR) for 12 months

 - Earn 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1%.
 Cash back earned is automatically credited to your statement.

 - From workflow to inventory to floor plans, your business is constantly changing.
 That’s why you’ve got the power to spend beyond your credit limit with Expanded Buying Power.

 - Just remember, the amount you can spend above your credit limit is not unlimited.
 It adjusts with your use of the Card, your payment history, credit record, financial resources known to American Express and other factors.

 - 0.0% intro APR on purchases for 12 months from the date of account opening, then a variable rate, 13.24% - 19.24%, based on your creditworthiness and other factors as determined at the time of account opening.